 The Emergency Communications Center responsible for receiving all 9-1-1 telephone calls for service is CENCOM E9-1-1 Public Safety Communications Center.
 CENCOM handles calls and radio traffic from nine regional public safety agencies.

-The Barrington Police Department’s Records Division is open to the public from 7:00 a.m. to 11:00 p.m. seven (7) days a week.
+The Barrington Police Department’s Records Division is open to the public Monday through Friday, 7:00 a.m. to 7:00 p.m. and Saturday and Sunday, 7:00 a.m. to 3:00 p.m.
 Staff tracks and records all documents generated by police personnel, including traffic and parking citations, case reports, and traffic crash reports.
 They also process requests such as for overnight parking and overweight truck permits, in addition to managing the lobby reception desk.

 Officers may also be assigned to specialized, multi-jurisdictional teams, comprised of personnel from other law enforcement agencies.
 These teams include the following: